Its-Saif/AI_Advisor_BE/README.md

 docker compose up -d --build
-wait until the terminal displays: ai_advisor_api | API listening on http://localhost:3000 Once you see this, start your frontend, and everything should be up and running.
+wait until the terminal displays: ai_advisor_api | API listening on http://localhost:3000 if the above log dosen't appear after docker finishes setting up, then just run this command : npm run dev
+Once you see this, start your frontend, and everything should be up and running.

 Local (without Docker)